3 DUI Terms You Should Know

 DUI charges in Oceanside can be time consuming, frustrating and costly.
 A skilled Oceanside DUI attorney can answer your questions about California DUI laws and the specific facts of your case.
 DUI criminal defense attorney Joni Eisenstein can help you educate yourself on DUI law in California and prepare you for your day in court.

 If you have been charged with an Oceanside DUI, contact the Law Office of Joni Eisenstein today for your free consultation.
-Ms. Eisenstein has over 25 years of experience as a DUI defense lawyer, helping her clients protect their rights.
+Ms. Eisenstein has extensive experience as a DUI defense lawyer, helping her clients protect their rights.